 I just found myself on my second trip with Topdeck, this time for work, thanks to the amazing teams at AirAsia, Perth Airport and Topdeck.
 It was an amazing experience for me because last time I was on a Topdeck trip I was in a really bad place in my life, feeling completely lost and helpless.
 Fast forward 9 years and I’m on another Topdeck trip as part of my dream job and I’m the happiest I’ve ever been in my life.

-Watch this video to see some of the amazing things I experienced on the Road to Phnom Penh….
+Watch our video to see some of the amazing things I experienced on the Road to Phnom Penh…

 If you read my blog posts regularly, you’ll know I believe everything happens for a reason.
 My Topdeck trip 9 years ago and this one weren’t a coincidence, they were acting as mirrors to bookend my 20s and allow me to see two very different points in my life and fully appreciate them and how far I’ve grown and how much I’ve learned.